Monolith (2022 film)

-Monolith is a 2022 Australian science-fiction thriller film directed by Matt Vesely from a script written by Lucy Campbell, and produced by Bettina Hamilton.
+Monolith is a 2022 Australian science-fiction thriller film directed by Matt Vesely, written by Lucy Campbell, and produced by Bettina Hamilton.
 Described as high-concept science fiction, it stars Lily Sullivan, the only on-screen actor in the film, as a journalist uncovering a mystery.

 The film premiered in Australia on 27 October 2022 at the Adelaide Film Festival, and internationally at SXSW in March 2023.

 Plot

-The central character (known only as The Interviewer) is a disgraced journalist who, depressed and alone in her parents' large home while they are away, starts podcasting about unsolved mysteries in the hopes of reviving her career.
+The central character (known only as The Interviewer) is a disgraced journalist who, depressed and alone in her parents' large home while they are away, takes up podcasting about unsolved mysteries in the hopes of reviving her career.
 She invites listeners to phone in with their stories.
 A story begins to build around a strange black brick, first reported by a maid named Floramae, and followed by many others who report the mysterious appearance of a similar object in their lives.

 The story is simple, but anxiety and tension is built further with the introduction of a German art collector, Klaus, who has a collection of the bricks, and has had them scanned and analysed.

 The Interviewer's mental health declines as the story proceeds, and after she comes to the startling realisation that she herself is involved in the backstory of one of the bricks, the final scenes leave their interpretation open to the audience.